lo92fr/openhab-addons/bundles/org.openhab.binding.smartthings/README.md

 ![alt text](doc/Authorize04.png)

-5. On this last step, your browser should be redirected to openhab.
+5. On this last step, your browser should be redirected to openHAB.
    The page will display a confirmation with the selected location, and the number of device foudn in the location.

-   You can now close the window, and go to Openhab Inbox to trigger a device scan.
+    You can now close the window, and go to the openHAB Inbox to trigger a device scan.

 ![alt text](doc/Authorize05.png)